mayaj0yce/search21/README.md

 THEN that book is deleted from my saved books list
 <!--
 WHEN I click on the Logout button
-THEN I am logged out of the site and presented with a menu with the options Search for Books and Login/Signup and an input field to search for books and a submit button   -->
+THEN I am logged out of the site and presented with a menu with the options Search for Books and Login/Sign up and an input field to search for books and a submit button   -->